LCM Calculator

 Answer

-Mike and Lina will go to a karate lesson together in 15 days.
+Mike and Lina will attend a karate lesson together again in exactly 15 days.